Bodyguards (TV series)

 Bodyguards is a British television crime drama/action series, broadcast on ITV, that focuses on the cases of a specialized bodyguard unit, the Close Protection Group, in service of the British government.
-The series starred Sean Pertwee and Louise Lombard as protagonists Ian Worrell and Liz Shaw.
-Pertwee's father, Jon, notably also starred alongside a character called Liz Shaw, played by Caroline John, who was his first companion during his time playing the Third Doctor in Doctor Who.
+The series starred Louise Lombard and Sean Pertwee as protagonists Ian Worrell and Liz Shaw.
 The series was the brainchild of Jeffrey Caine, known as the creator of The Chief and script editor of the James Bond movie GoldenEye.

 A total of seven episodes were broadcast: a feature-length pilot which aired in 1996, which guest starred Josette Simon as a visiting dignitary, followed by a single series of six episodes in 1997.
 The series has never been released on VHS or DVD, but was uploaded in full to YouTube in March 2016 by a member of the original production crew.
 The series was also broadcast by GBC TV (Gibraltar) as part of its relaunch in early 1999.
 The series aired on Monday evenings at 9:30pm, and the series received a full repeat run later on in the year.